hardbyte/python-can/doc/notifier.rst

     be added using the ``can.io.message_writer`` entry point.

-    The format of the entry point is ``reader_name=module:classname`` where ``classname`` is a :class:`can.io.generic.BaseIOHandler` concrete implementation.
+    The format of the entry point is ``reader_name=module:classname`` where ``classname`` is a concrete implementation of :class:`~can.io.generic.MessageReader` or :class:`~can.io.generic.MessageWriter`.

     ::